-Forty three years ago, Van Halen broke out of the backyard party scene—playing their very first concert on the infamous Sunset Strip!
+Forty four years ago, Van Halen broke out of the backyard party scene—playing their very first concert on the infamous Sunset Strip!

 Their gig at Gazzarri’s on April 4th, 1974 was their first performance in Hollywood.
 Landing this gig helped catapult the band out of Pasadena’s backyard beer bashes, and thrust them headfirst into Tinseltown!
 This historic date was a true milestone—their gateway to playing more area clubs on the strip—such as the Starwood and the Whisky—and ultimately being discovered.
 Here is the story…